Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The main thema of this directorty is to know the behavior of the long-range electrics (Poisson equation) for the living cells.
 The five-atom water model of TIP5P is utilized in Sec.3 and Sec.4 in all summaries.
-You can copy and rewrite the code as you may wish to skip general electrics in Sec.1 and Sec.2.
+You can copy and rewrite the code and skip general electrics in Sec.1 and Sec.2.

 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, Ref.
 10).